jlongyam/snippet/git/trick/clone_folder.md

+### Trick to download only specific folde

-the `sparse-checkout` command just works on git version 2.25.0 so make sure you have your git version updated.
+It use `sparse-checkout`.
+This command just works on git version 2.25.0, so make sure you have your git version updated.

 1. Copy the Clone URL
 2. Select a Local Folder